ssb22/clara-empricost/README.md

 # clara-empricost
-Automatic music composition experiment 1996-97 from http://people.ds.cam.ac.uk/ssb22/clara
+Automatic music composition experiment 1996-97 from http://ssb22.user.srcf.net/clara

-(also mirrored at http://ssb22.gitlab.io/clara as the Cambridge "DS-Web" server sometimes gets taken down for several days of maintenance)
+(also mirrored at http://ssb22.gitlab.io/clara just in case)

+See there for details